PoisotLab/ms_metaweb_transfer/manuscript.md

 by a donation from the Courtois Foundation.
 M-JF acknowledges funding from NSERC Discovery Grant and NSERC CRC RR is funded by New Zealand’s Biological Heritage Ngā Koiora Tuku Iho National Science Challenge, administered by New Zealand Ministry of Business, Innovation, and Employment.
-TP acknowledges financial support from NSERC through the Discovery Grants and Discovery Accelerator Supplement programs.
+BM is funded by the NSERC Alexander Graham Bell Canada Graduate Scholarship and the FRQNT master’s scholarshipTP acknowledges financial support from NSERC through the Discovery Grants and Discovery Accelerator Supplement programs.

 # References